eslint/eslint/docs/rules/comma-style.md

     * `"VariableDeclaration": true` ignores comma style in variable declarations
     * `"NewExpression": true` ignores comma style in the parameters of constructor expressions

-A way to determine the node types as defined by [ESTree](https://github.com/estree/estree) is to use the [online demo](https://eslint.org/parser).
+A way to determine the node types as defined by [ESTree](https://github.com/estree/estree) is to use [AST Explorer](https://astexplorer.net/) with the espree parser.

 ### last